Madhavi (Silappatikaram)

-Madhavi is an important character in the Silapathikaram, one of the epics in Tamil literature.
+Madhavi is a central character in the Silapathikaram, one of the epics in Tamil literature.
 Silapathikaram is the first Kappiyam (epic) among the five in Tamil literature.
-It belongs to the Sangam Period.
-Madhavi was born in a lineage of courtesans, and was an accomplished dancer.
+Madhavi was born in a lineage of courtesans, and was an accomplished classical bharatha natya dancer.

 Madhavi is one of the three main characters in Silappatikaram, along with Kannagi and Kovalan.

 Plot

-Madhavi was the daughter of a dancer, Chitrapahti; they were believed to have a long ancestry, starting with the apsara Urvashi.
+Madhavi was the daughter of a dancer, Chitrapahti.
 Madhavi was rigorously trained in music, dance and composition of poems.
-Kovalan, the son of a wealthy merchant and the husband of Kannagi, met Madhavi in a performance in Chozha king Karikalan's court.
+Kovalan, the son of a wealthy merchant and the husband of Kannagi, met Madhavi in a performance in Chola king Karikalan's court.
 Enamoured of her beauty, he fell in love with her.
 Eventually, Kovalan left his wife and moved in with Madhavi, with whom he stayed for a year.
 Madhavi bore him a daughter Manimekalai.
 However, after spending all his money on Madhavi, he realised his mistakes and returned to his wife Kannagi.